vpon-data/data-sdk/docs/iOS.md

 ### Debug Mode
 Debug Mode allows you to interactively test your App events, including [Auto]({% link docs/AutoEvents.md %}), [Custom](#set-up-custom-events), and Background Geolocation Collection.

-We recommend enabling Debug Mode and providing the Debug Mode log to Vpon Contact before submitting your App to various marketplaces, ensuring correct integration settings.
+We recommend enabling Debug Mode and providing the Debug Mode log to Vpon’s support team before submitting your App to various marketplaces, ensuring correct integration settings.
 If everything is working as expected, disable Debug Mode before publishing your App.

 For more detailed information, you can refer to the sections on [Debug Mode]({% link docs/DebugMode.md %}) and [Integration Process]({% link docs/IntegrationProcess.md %}).